9 of the Top Beaches in Miami For Every Type of Traveler

 7. For wannabe locals: Haulover Beach

-Bare it all (or not) at one of Miami’s quirkiest beaches.
+Bare it all (or not) on one of Miami’s quirkiest stretches of sand, Haulover Beach.

 For example, the Haulover Sandbar attracts boats and party cruises, while the nearby islets make this another great Miami beach for snorkeling tours.
 Don’t hesitate to bring your furry companions, either—Haulover has a dedicated dog park, making it a popular dog-friendly beach in Miami.